 3. They also have one of pop’s most inclusive fan communities

 Come for BTS’s music, stay for the friends you make along the way.
-Army is among the most racially diverse and LGBT+-inclusive fanbases around, according to Blackburn-based Nadia, who’s excited to see her heroes at the O2.
-‘People are of all ages and of all backgrounds,’ she says.
-‘Nobody is ever made to feel excluded.’
+Army is among the most racially diverse and LGBT+-inclusive fanbases around.
+"People are of all ages and of all backgrounds," Nadia says.
+"Nobody is ever made to feel excluded."

 4. They stand for something bigger

 Last year, BTS partnered with Unicef on an anti-violence campaign called Love Myself, and part of the proceeds from their current album campaign are going to the cause.
 Last month, they followed in the footsteps of Angelina Jolie and Shakira by delivering a United Nations address.
 "Many mainstream celebs shy away from social issues," says Sammy of K-pop-obsessed YouTube duo Niki and Sammy.
 "It’s so refreshing to see BTS, who have such an incredible platform, engaging with these topics."

 5. BTS embrace Western influences without compromising their style

 "What’s good, Korea?" purrs Nicki Minaj at the start of her guest verse on BTS’s "Idol."
 Western pop’s heavy hitters are now eyeing a slice of the boys’ fanbase—they’ve also collaborated with dance duo the Chainsmokers, rapper Desiigner and emo band Fall Out Boy.
 Now, other pop A-listers are definitely taking note of K-pop’s snowballing appeal: Dua Lipa is about to drop a collab with sassy K-pop girlband Blackpink.